-Hazards and risks Likelihood (Max 3) Severity (Max 3) Risk (LxS) (Max 9=3x3) Controls General use of domestic garden or other tools, including power tools : risk of injury from the use of tools, or from others using tools.
+Risk of people being run over, risk of contact injuries To help clear away the debris we may use vehicles supplied by local people.
+Volunteers using vehicles must be aware of people around them at all times when moving.
+3. Volunteers (especially young children) should be cautious and aware of the dangers with the vehicles and should not go near to the vehicles when they are switched on, or being operated.
+General use of domestic garden or other tools, including power tools.
+Risk of injury from the use of tools, or from others using tools.
 Hazards include cuts and impacts.
-2 2 4 1.
-Those using power tools must be suitably skilled / competent and should wear appropriate personal protective equipment.
-2. Volunteers must take care of their own safety and that of fellow volunteers 3.
-Children should not use tools or equipment unless they have been trained and/or have been given permission.
+2 2 4 Those using power tools must be suitably skilled / competent and should wear appropriate personal protective equipment.
+Volunteers must take care of their own safety and that of fellow volunteers Children should not use tools or equipment unless they have been trained and/or have been given permission.
 Children must take extra care when using any tools and be aware of others around them.
-4. For minor injuries ask a resident or vehicle owner for use of their first aid kit and clean water for washing and dressing cuts.
+For minor injuries ask a resident or vehicle owner for use of their first aid kit and clean water for washing and dressing cuts.
 Use of strimmers or hedge cutters.
 The most significant risk from strimmers or hedge cutters is flying debris and cuts when moving cut material.
-2 2 4 1.
-Volunteers must be trained/competent and skilled if they are to operate strimmers.
-2. Strimming requires significant effort and regular breaks and fluid intake is essential.
+2 2 4 Volunteers must be trained/competent and skilled if they are to operate strimmers.
+Strimming requires significant effort and regular breaks and fluid intake is essential.
 Volunteers should also be aware of the physical strains using a strimmer and must therefore be physically capable.
-3. Volunteers should wear the appropriate personal protective equipment, especially eye protection, gloves and safety footwear.
+Volunteers should wear the appropriate personal protective equipment, especially eye protection, gloves and safety footwear.

 4. Volunteers helping to clear away the cut materials, should not work near to the strimmers and should also wear gloves and eye protection to protect from flying debris.
-General safety of children: risk of falling, inappropriate use of tools, risk of traffic or onsite vehicle incidents It is vital that children are involved in the clean-up activities and are engaged in community clean-up projects.
+Safety of children. risk of falling, inappropriate use of tools, risk of traffic or on-site vehicle incidents It is vital that children are involved in the clean-up activities and are engaged in community clean-up projects.
 Children (depending upon their age / abilities and maturities) will need varying levels of supervision.
 Where possible the parents of the children should be present to help supervise them.
-Volunteers can not be wholly held responsible for other peoples children.
+Volunteers cannot be wholly held responsible for other people's children.
 3 3 9 Parents of 'volunteer children' should understand that they allow their children to attend the clean-up activities at their own risk.
 There will be no formal supervision of your children by the other volunteers.
-Children <9 years old must be accompanied by a responsible adult and supervised at all times.
+Children <9years old must be accompanied by a responsible adult and supervised at all times.
 Children should not use tools or equipment unless they have been trained and/or have been given permission.
 Children must take extra care when using any tools and be aware of others around them.
 Children should wear appropriate clothing for the activities they will be performing.
 It is important that children look out for each other The greatest risk for children will be the on-site traffic movement of tippers and dumpsters.
 It is known that children for fun may safely ride on these vehicles, if we are to avoid accidents it is vital that these children listen very carefully and follow the safety instructions of vehicle drivers.
+Before commencing the clean-up children should receive a short safety briefing warning from their parents of any dangers and things to look out for.
+Litter picking.
+2 2 4 Volunteers should wear suitable gloves when handling litter and/or litter pickers when provided.